tc39/proposal-source-phase-imports/README.md

 integration][wasm-esm], avoiding the need for `unsafe-wasm-eval` for custom Wasm execution.

-Since reflection is defined through a host hook, this Wasm reflection is left to be specified in the Wasm [ESM Integration][wasm-esm].
+Since reflection is defined through the hook, this Wasm reflection is left to be specified in the Wasm [ESM Integration][wasm-esm].

 This allows workflows, as explained in the motivation, like the following: